Updated May 2023

 Accepting constructive criticism (even if you have to mine it from un-constructive intentions) actually creates a competitive advantage.
-So few people, organizations, brands do this that those of us who do improve performance, increase loyalty, drive positive word of mouth, and more.
+So few of our colleagues and competitors do this that those of us who do improve performance, increase loyalty, drive positive word of mouth, and more.

 So next time negative feedback comes your way, rethink your response, and if there's something useful in there, use it!